How Often Should You Scrape Your Tongue?

 It's beneficial to scrape your tongue both in the morning and at night as part of your daily oral hygiene routine.
 Scraping your tongue in the morning helps remove bacteria, food debris, and dead cells that may have accumulated overnight, contributing to fresher breath and improved oral hygiene throughout the day.
 Similarly, scraping your tongue at night helps remove any buildup that has accumulated throughout the day, promoting oral health while you sleep and reducing the risk of morning breath.
 Incorporating tongue scraping into both your morning and nighttime routines can help maintain your optimal oral hygiene.

-How often to scrape tongue?
+How often should I scrape my tongue?

 Ideally, you should scrape your tongue both in the morning and at night as part of your daily oral hygiene routine.
 Scraping your tongue in the morning helps remove bacteria, food debris, and dead cells that may have accumulated overnight, contributing to fresher breath and improved oral hygiene throughout the day.